Your browser is unsupported

 We recommend using the latest version of IE11, Edge, Chrome, Firefox or Safari.

 The Center’s externships are designed to enable students to gain firsthand experience in a transactional real estate practice or in a sustainability practice under the supervision of an experienced attorney.
-The Center places students with law firms, law departments, not-for-profits, and government agencies.
-For these externships, students will undertake 120 hours of supervised on-site work over a period of 6–8 weeks, participate in a classroom component provided by the Center for Real Estate Law, keep a journal of their experiences, and complete a short reflections paper.
+The Center may place students with law firms, law departments, not-for-profits, and government agencies.
+Throughout the duration of an externship, students will undertake 120 hours of supervised on-site work over a period of 6–8 weeks, participate in a classroom component provided by the Center for Real Estate Law, keep a journal of their experiences, and complete a short reflections paper.

 Unpaid Legal Externships